kikoseijo/klaravel/README.md

 Utility functions for PHP + Laravel.

+Install by requiring the library with composer in your own project.
+`composer require ksoft/klaravel`
-Install by requiring the library with composer `composer require ksoft/klaravel`, after this you can start using the Classes, Repositories, Traits, etc. by requiring them in your projects.
+after this you can start using importing and using Classes, Repositories, Traits, etc. by requiring them in your projects.

-Feel free to send suggestions or your own classes to be included, ill have a close look to it and a feed back for you!
+Suggestions welcome, free feedback!

 ### Classes